urtzienriquez/sessman.nvim/README.md

 # sessman.nvim

-Named Neovim sessions that keep **running** (survive closing the terminal) or stay **saved** (survive reboots) — tmux + tmux-resurrect, made of Nvim's own client/server parts.
+Named Neovim sessions that keep **running** (survive closing the terminal) or stay **saved** (survive reboots).

 **This is a project under development.
 Please, feel free to open issues or pull requests.**

 - `:Session` — list every session, grouped by project (fugitive-style buffer, `g?` for maps)
 - `:Session coding` — jump to it if running, restore it if saved, create it otherwise
 - `:Session -` — back to the previous session
 - `:SessionSave` — save the current session; `:SessionSave notes` turns a plain nvim into a session

 A session belongs to a project (the git root, or a directory) or is global, and keeps its own working directory.
 Saving is always explicit.
 Nothing but two commands is loaded at startup.
 See `:help sessman`.

 Requires Neovim 0.12+ on a Unix-like system.